hsf-training/hsf-training-singularity-webpage/paper/paper.md

 * **Bonus Episode: Building and Deploying an Apptainer Container to GitHub Packages**: Using GitHub actions to build an Apptainer container and share it via GitHub Container Registry (GHCR).

-The examples and exercises use ROOT [@Brun:1997pa] and Python, which are widely used in the HEP and Nuclear Physics communities.
-Students practice the usage of containers to run ROOT interactively through PyROOT, building containers with the Pythia8 [@Bierlich:2022pfr] event generator and the Uproot [@Pivarski_Uproot] library for reading ROOT files, and creating definition files that execute RooFit tutorials.
+The examples and exercises use ROOT [@Brun:1997pa, @Antcheva:2009zz] and Python, which are widely used in the HEP and Nuclear Physics communities.
+Students practice the usage of containers to run ROOT interactively through PyROOT, building containers with the Pythia8 physics event generator [@Bierlich:2022pfr] and the Uproot library [@Pivarski_Uproot] for reading ROOT files, and creating definition files that execute RooFit tutorials [@Verkerke:2003ir].
 In later episodes, participants deploy long-running services such as a Jupyter notebook server with ROOT support and learn to share data between the host and the container using bind mounts.